Botcopy/docs/docs/window/methods.md

 # Window Methods

 The global Botcopy object has a number of **methods** which can be used to control the bot's behavior through an app or website.
-The Botcopy object is available once the chat window loads.
+The Botcopy object is available once the chat window [initalizes](window/events?id=bc-initialized).

 ## Send Event